Pumpkins for Chickens: 4 Ways Your Birds Can Benefit

 PHOTO: Blessings Captured/AdobeStock

-It’s the season for creative carving and pie baking.
-But why waste any part of this nutritious gourd?
+Pumpkins for chickens should be top of mind in the fall with creative carving and pie baking in full swing.
+With all those yummy human uses, make sure not to waste any of the remnants of this nutritious gourd.
+They’re great for our flocks.
 Here are four pumpkin parts and how they benefit our birds.

-Be sure to offer pumpkin skin in moderation, however.
-Its high soluble-fiber content can quickly curb your birds’ appetite, keeping them from eating their regular rations.
+When using pumpkins for chickens, be sure to offer pumpkin skin in moderation, however.
+Its high soluble fiber content can quickly curb your birds’ appetite, keeping them from eating their regular rations.

 The stringy, slimy guts of a pumpkin are typically quickly discarded by humans but quickly gobbled up by chickens.
-Pumpkin pulp’s purpose—to bring nutrients to the pumpkin seeds—results in its high water content.
-This is actually quite flavorful (it can be boiled to make a flavorful vegan broth).
+Pumpkin pulp’s purpose is to bring nutrients to the pumpkin seeds which results in its high water content.
+This is actually quite flavorful and can be boiled to make a flavorful vegan broth.

 Subscribe now